-A Brand, the intangible assets carrying economic value, bears the judgements and perceptions of people in respect of an enterprise and its products, its after-sales services and cultural value.
+A brand, the intangible assets carrying economic value, bears the judgements and perceptions of people in respect of an enterprise and its products, its after-sales services and cultural value.
 The increasing brand value of an enterprise indicates that the recognition and loyalty of customers are constantly enhanced, which helps strengthen market competitiveness of the enterprise, so as to convert such intangible assets to real economic benefits.
-Billion Fujian, a subsidiary of the Group, was enlisted the "2020 China Brand Value Award" and "2020 China's top 500 Private Enterprises", ranking 347th in the list and representing a jump from 149th in 2019.
-Moreover, thanks to the outstanding business performance and sustainable and steady operation quality, Billion Fujian ranked 405th in the list of "2020 China's Top 500 Enterprises in the Manufacturing Sector (二零二零中國製造業企業500強)" published by China Enterprise Directors Association (中國企業家協會), demonstrating the robust strengths and development resilience of the Group.
+In the list released on-site by "2021 China Brand Evaluation Press Conference and China Brand Development Summit" jointly held by the Xinhua News Agency, China Council for Brand Development, China Appraisal Society, The News Center of State-owned Assets Supervision and Administration Commission of the State Council, the brand strength and brand value of Fujian Billion Polymerization Fiber Technology Industrial Co., Ltd. was 886 and RMB3.867 billion respectively, representing a year-on-year increase by 254.9%.
+The brand value is the most significant intangible asset that indicates the overall comprehensive value of the enterprise.
+The rapid growth of the Company's brand value gives strong supports to the high-quality development of the Company.
 These achievements propelled the Group to develop differentiated chemical fiber and functional environmentally friendly polyester thin film products by leveraging on our technical expertise with dedication and devotion, honesty, trustworthiness, modesty and diligence.
-During the year under review, the launch of new products, namely polyester industrial varns and ES fibers, and the commencement of production of the two projects under phase I of the Group's construction "700,000-ton differentiated chemical fiber project" in Billion Vietnam, signaled the Group's exploration of new businesses and emerging markets.
+During the year under review, the launch of new products, namely polyester industrial yarns and ES fibers, and the "700,000-ton differentiated chemical fiber project" in Billion Vietnam, signaled the Group's exploration of new businesses and emerging markets.
 As a new player in polyester industrial yarns, we attach greater importance to seize every opportunity to learn and make progress in a modest manner.
 We, during the year under review, had better understanding of the direction of customer flow, information flow and capital flow in the industry by participating in various exhibitions.
 In these exhibitions, our polyester industrial yarns products were showcased to the exhibitors, for the purpose of the presenting our enterprise image and promoting the sales of polyester industrial yarns products, and obtaining better knowledge of exhibitors' demands for the prices, functions and services of polyester industrial yarns so as to prepare for our subsequent investigation of demand for our sales business.
 In addition, we also learnt about the models and their physical properties of our fellow competitors through the exhibitions so that the Group can seize the market shares promptly in the sales of polyester industrial yarns in the future.